 For those of you planning a trip to Mesa Verde National Park, Chimney Rock National Park or San Juan National Forest, the Green Sky Yurt Retreat is the ideal glamping opportunity for you.
 This echo-friendly experience acts as the perfect basecamp, having a gravity-fed wine barrel shower, and greywater fed herb garden.
 The yurt has kitchenware, a wood-burning stove and also a large deck.

 It also comes with a complimentary canoe and if you decide to head out on a 3-mile hike to the Lemon Reservoir, you’ll see the beautiful scenery at the Weminuche Wilderness

-Located in the south-central part of Colorado, you’ll come across Echo Canyon Campground, in Canyon City.
+Located in the south-central part of Colorado, you’ll come across Echo Canyon Cabins & Glamping, in Canon City.
 They have comfy accommodations for couples, small families and luxury vacation cabins for larger groups.